engblom/gpio/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/gpio.svg)](https://clojars.org/gpio)

-All functions asking for `pin` wants the Broadcom GPIO number.
+Any functions asking for `pin` wants the Broadcom GPIO number.

 ### Opening a pin for use